bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

 Blog Data
 ---------

-First up is the summary of the blog post experiments shown in Figure 1 (never mind the 42 in the label, that's just the random seed) where the X-axis is the iteration number and the Y-axis is the length of the response.
+First up are the blog post experiments shown in Figure 1 (never mind the 42 in the label, that's just the random seed) where the X-axis is the iteration number and the Y-axis is the length of the response.
 For these experiments, I only ran the "Summarize" prompt.
 The input data to this is a summary by :code:`gpt-4o` of a scrape of my blog, which you can look at `here <https://github.com/bjlkeng/sandbox/blob/master/llm_fixed_point/blog_gpt4o_summary.txt>`__.
 It's about 7.6 KB in size compared to all my blog posts which are closer to 500KB.
-You can see from the start we drop a lot of bytes cutting the size down by more than half in all cases.

 .. figure:: /images/llm_fixed_point_blog.png
   :height: 350px